rackspace/runway/docs/source/cfngin/hooks.rst

 .. rubric:: Description

 Sync static website to S3 bucket.
-Used by the staticsite_ module type.
+Used by the :ref:`Static Site <staticsite>` module type.

 .. rubric:: Hook Path